SP23-CSCE431/csce431-sprints-asce/README.md

 `rspec .`

 ## Execute Code
-Run the following code in Powershell if using windows or the terminal using Linux/Mac docker start -ai sweet_spence
+`cd` into the directory where your app files are located in after downloading Run the following code in Powershell if using windows or the terminal using Linux/Mac docker start -ai sweet_spence
 Install the app